byteball/btc-oracle/README.md

 # BTC Oracle

-This oracle posts data about recent Bitcoin payments into Byteball database.
-It parses the recent blocks that got at least 2 (configurable) confirmations, collects all outputs into a Merkle tree and posts its Merkle root as Byteball data feed.
+This oracle posts data about recent Bitcoin payments into Obyte database.
+It parses the recent blocks that got at least 2 (configurable) confirmations, collects all outputs into a Merkle tree and posts its Merkle root as Obyte data feed.

 To get a proof that a particular Bitcoin address did receive a particular payment, a user chats with the oracle bot, sends the Bitcoin address and the bot responds with a Merkle proof that this Bitcoin address did receive a payment.
 The user then copies and pastes this Merkle proof into the wallet in order to unlock funds from a smart contract.

-This data can be used for trustless (except the trust to this oracle) exchange of bitcoins against bytes or any other Byteball asset, including private assets such as blackbytes.
+This data can be used for trustless (except the trust to this oracle) exchange of bitcoins against bytes or any other Obyte asset, including private assets such as blackbytes.
 The seller of bytes sends them to a smart contract that can be unlocked:

 * by the buyer, if he provides a Merkle proof (obtained from this oracle) that he sent the required amount of bitcoins to the seller's Bitcoin address
 * by the seller, after expiry period